Rochester, MN

 In a house with a basement: Avoid windows.
 Get in the basement and under some kind of sturdy protection (heavy table or work bench), or cover yourself with a mattress or sleeping bag.
 Know where very heavy objects rest on the floor above (pianos, refrigerators, waterbeds, etc.) and do not go under them.
 They may fall down through a weakened floor and crush you.
 Head protection, such as a helmet, can offer some protection also.

-In a house with no basement, a dorm, or an apartment: Avoid windows.
+Avoid windows.
 Go to the lowest floor, small center room (like a bathroom or closet), under a stairwell, or in an interior hallway with no windows.
 Crouch as low as possible to the floor, facing down; and cover your head with your hands.
 A bath tub may offer a shell of partial protection.
 Even in an interior room, you should cover yourself with some sort of thick padding (mattress, blankets, etc.), to protect against falling debris in case the roof and ceiling fail.
 A helmet can offer some protection against head injury.

-- At school:Follow the drill!
+At school:Follow the drill!
 Go to the interior hall or room in an orderly way as you are told.
 Crouch low, head down, and protect the back of your head with your arms.
-Stay away from windows and large open rooms like gyms and auditoriums.
+Stay away from windows and large open rooms like gyms and auditoriums.- Alerts received at the right time can save lives.

 - No. The alert will be delayed until you finish your conversation.